 There is strong evidence to show that wisdom teeth that are mesially or horizontally positioned that have not erupted fully have a high risk of decay occurring within the wisdom tooth and also to the tooth in front.

-If left alone the decay may get to the extent that you may develop pain from both teeth.
 The decay may get to the extent that the tooth in front has to be removed as well.
 The same may occur to the bone support around these teeth (periodontal disease).
 The most serious problem occurs when tumors or cysts form around the impacted wisdom teeth.
 A cyst occurs when fluid fills the sack that normally surrounds a developing wisdom tooth and can slowly increase in size.

 An impacted tooth may be close to major nerves.
 When the tooth is extracted, the nerve may become bruised.
 This can cause pain, numbness, tingling and loss of feeling in teeth, gums, cheeks, lips, chin, tongue and around the upper and lower jaw.